COS301-SE-2024/TailWaggr/docs/srs.md

 13. As a user, I want to edit my pet's profile photo so that it is personalised.
 14. As a vet, I want to edit my profile to include my vet clinic’s details
 15. As a pet caretaker, I want to add my details so that pet owners can find and contact me
+16. As a user, I want to be able to search for other users

 ### Location Subsystem
 1. As a user, I want to search for found pets so that I can find my lost pet.